A Large-scale Study of Spatiotemporal Representation Learning with a New Benchmark on Action Recognition: Few-shot Learning

 Moreover, in the few-shot setting, self-supervised pre-training is more susceptible to viewpoint change.
 In challenging datasets such as UAV-Human and WLASL, few-shot learning can hardly obtain satisfying results based on self-supervised pre-trained weights, while in the 16-shot setting, supervised pre-training could provide comparable performance compared with standard finetuning.
 Similarly, in MOD20, the performance experiences a sharp decline in few-shot settings with self-supervised pre-training, while supervised pre-trained TSN and TSM can achieve accuracy exceeding 90\% in the 16-shot.

 \begin{adjustwidth}{-1.5em}{} \begin{itemize} \item \emph{ Few-shot finetuning remains a significant challenge in real-world scenarios.
 The performance drops dramatically compared to standard finetuning especially when there is a large domain gap between pre-training and target data.
-However, when downstream datasets are similar to source data, the performance drop could be mitigated. } \item \emph{In few-shot learning, self-supervised pre-training is more vulnerable to viewpoint shift, while supervised pre-trained models can achieve favorable performance compared with standard finetuning on the 16-shot setting.} \end{itemize} \end{adjustwidth} \paragraph{Self-supervised vs. supervised pre-training.} Comparing the blue curves to the green curves in Figure~\ref{fewshot}, we can see that self-supervised pre-training is generally less effective than supervised pre-training, which is consistent with the conclusion in Sec.~\ref{sec:finetune}.
+However, when downstream datasets are similar to source data, the performance drop could be mitigated. } \item \emph{In few-shot learning, self-supervised pre-training is more vulnerable to viewpoint shift, while supervised pre-trained models can achieve favorable performance compared with standard finetuning on the 16-shot setting.} \end{itemize} \end{adjustwidth}

+\paragraph{Self-supervised vs. supervised pre-training.} Comparing the blue curves to the green curves in Figure~\ref{fewshot}, we can see that self-supervised pre-training is generally less effective than supervised pre-training, which is consistent with the conclusion in Sec.~\ref{sec:finetune}.
 The performance gaps are pronounced in gesture datasets and are less significant in Mini-Sports1M, ToyotaSmarthome, etc. The performance gap is also different across different models.
-The largest gap appears in TSN and TimeSformer (the complete results are provided in Appendix Table~\ref{tab:sup res1}-~\ref{tab:ssl res3}).
+The largest gap appears in TSN and TimeSformer (the complete results are provided in Appendix Table~\ref{tab:sup res1}-\ref{tab:ssl res3}).
 One reason for the poor performance of self-supervised learning may be the limitation of $\rho$MoCo.
 Therefore, to consolidate our conclusion, we further consider VideoMAE~\cite{tong2022videomae}, which is the SoTA self-supervised method and has demonstrated even better performance than supervised models on multiple datasets.
 Here, we use the officially released VideoMAE ViT-B model, which achieves 81.5\% Top-1 accuracy on Kinetics-400.
 However, comparing the results with our 6 supervised pre-trained models in Figure \ref{fewshot} (red vs. green curves), we show that VideoMAE could only be comparable with the best supervised pre-trained models in less than half of the datasets.

 \begin{adjustwidth}{-1.5em}{} \begin{itemize} \item \emph{Supervised pre-training shows consistent advantages over self-supervised ones in few-shot finetuning.
 Even the SoTA VideoMAE can hardly outperform simple supervised pre-trained models in diverse domains.} \end{itemize} \end{adjustwidth}